seanox/aspect-js/manual/en/test.md

 Test.status();
 ```

-Makes a snapshot of the status of the current test.
-The status contains details
+Returns a snapshot of the status of the current test.
+The status contains
-of the current task and the queue.
-The details are read-only and cannot be
+details of the current task and the queue.
+The details are read-only and cannot
-changed.
+be changed.
 If no test is executed, false is returned.

 ```javascript
 {